My Options: Abortion

-Abortion is the most common outpatient surgical procedure in the country and, when performed by an experienced physician, it is extremely safe.
+It is the most common outpatient surgical procedure in the country and, when performed by an experienced physician, it is extremely safe.
 According to the Guttmacher Institute, a leading public health research organization, abortion is 11 times safer than carrying a pregnancy to term.

 Will having an abortion prevent me from having children in the future?

-There is no evidence of a link between an uneventful abortion and infertility.
+There is no evidence of a link between an uneventful procedure and infertility.
 Of course, as with any surgery, infection, though rare, is a risk.
 Taking all your medications, following instructions, and returning for your follow-up examination will reduce your chance of any post abortion problems.
 If you are concerned about this risk, do not hesitate to ask your provider about it and they will be able to answer your questions more specifically.

 How do I choose a clinic?